 - Nintendo Wii game system.
 There are several nursing homes and senior assisted living facilities that used the Wii console.
 Games like Wii Golf and Wii Boxing provide opportunities for exercise for older adults.

 - World of Warcraft.
 Strategy games can have a positive effect on one’s cognitive ability.
 They can improve social activity whether it be with other adults or their grandkids.

 - Super Mario 64.
-There was new study using Super Mario 64 by psychology professors Gregory West, Sylvie Belleville and Isabelle Peretz.
+There was a new study using Super Mario 64 by psychology professors Gregory West, Sylvie Belleville, and Isabelle Peretz.
 The results showed increases in the gray matter in the hippocampus and cerebellum.
 Also, the subject’s short-term memory improved.
 I am including the link to this study if you are interested.

 Video Games for Rehabilitation:

 - Jewel Mine.
 This game was created by ICT (Institute for Creative Technologies) research scientist Belinda Lange.
 It is a game-based system for people with neurological and physical injuries.
 Jewel Mine is used for balance training, upper limb reaching and helps improve memory and attention.